7 steps to create a business plan for your small business

 How to hatch a plan for your business

-It is never too late to hatch a plan for the year ahead, after all it is a new decade, so the perfect motivation.
+It is never too late to hatch a plan for your business.
 We all know we need to do it, but it’s hard to make time as we get so immersed in our daily activities.

 But some simple business planning can go a long way to grow your business and agree on priorities for the year ahead.
 This will give direction, structure and save time in the long run.
 As Benjamin Franklin said "For every minute spent organising, an hour is earned".